ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 - Tabulated summary with key specifications
 - Uncertainty bounds and statistical confidence

-All data **SHOULD** be made available in machine-readable format (e.g., CSV, JSON) for inclusion in OCP-TAP conformance databases.
+All data **should** be made available in machine-readable format (e.g., CSV, JSON) for inclusion in OCP-TAP conformance databases.

 ---